The source code of the video examples are available here

 So while building the custom structure, we use a config flag called flatten per each language, because there are languages that allows us to flatten the inner types we just explained, and group them all together (for example, TypeScript allows you to create module or namespace, but in Swift, you have to create a recursive structs).

-The next step is to implement the template for for server side and client side, the template engine I picked is Handlebars.js because it comes with a set of great template utils (such as each, if and unless), but allows you to create a custom helpers — and this is a feature I wanted to preserve and allow other developers use when creating custom templates — so each language template can implement it own template, config and template helpers!
+The next step is to implement the template for server side and client side, the template engine I picked is Handlebars.js because it comes with a set of great template utils (such as each, if and unless), but allows you to create a custom helpers — and this is a feature I wanted to preserve and allow other developers use when creating custom templates — so each language template can implement it own template, config and template helpers!

-Also, with Handlebars.js you can create a partial templates and use them inside each other, so you can easily create a recursive template to load itself — which it very useful when dealing with infinite inner-types (exactly what's GraphQL has)
+Also, with Handlebars.js you can create a partial templates and use them inside each other, so you can easily create a recursive template to load itself — which is very useful when dealing with infinite inner-types (exactly what’s GraphQL has)

 I'm very excited about this release.